lokeshCodeStar/ChatGPTFullProject/HELP.md

 ports: This field specifies the ports that the service will expose.
 In this example, we're exposing port 80 (named "http") on the service, and forwarding traffic to port 8080 on the pods.

 type: This field specifies the type of service.
 In this example, we're using a LoadBalancer type, which creates an external IP address that routes traffic to the service.

+### Outcome : -

+### Pros :
+-	Usually for the  Creating a Rest API with respective Junit usually take one iterative sprint  –  10 days  * 1 person =  10 days/person ~ 90 hrs/person(exclude deployment in K8’s).
+-	By Using the ChatGPT we are able to are able to completed Java Junit Sample Code in the few hours –  5 hrs *  1 person =  5 hrs/person.
+Total time save = 85 hrs/person(exclude deployment in K8’s).
+-	It help us learn the code if we are not aware of code which mean dependency of person will  be less.
+-	Jenkins Pipeline through ChatGPT
+### Cons :
+-	Prior knowledge of language like JAVA,  is required for the understanding for the code and troubleshooting.
+-	Lack of empathy.
+-	Resource reduction.